Interventions for smoking cessation and reduction in individuals with schizophrenia

 MetadataShow full item record

-Background Patients with schizophrenia smoke more heavily than the general population and this contributes to their higher morbidity and mortality from smoking-related illnesses.
-It remains unclear what interventions can help them to quit or reduce smoking.
+Background Individuals with schizophrenia smoke more heavily than the general population and this contributes to their higher morbidity and mortality from smoking-related illnesses.
+It remains unclear what interventions can help them to quit or to reduce smoking.
 Objectives To evaluate the benefits and harms of different treatments for nicotine dependence in schizophrenia.
-Search strategy We searched the Cochrane Tobacco Addiction Group Specialized Register and electronic databases including MEDLINE, EMBASE and PsycINFO from inception to April 2010.
-Selection criteria We included randomized trials for smoking cessation or reduction, comparing any pharmacological or non-pharmacological intervention with placebo or with another therapeutic control in adult smokers with schizophrenia or schizoaffective disorder.
-Data collection and analysis Two reviewers independently assessed the eligibility and quality of trials and extracted data.
+Search methods We searched electronic databases including MEDLINE, EMBASE and PsycINFO from inception to October 2012, and the Cochrane Tobacco Addiction Group Specialized Register in November 2012.
+Selection criteria We included randomised trials for smoking cessation or reduction, comparing any pharmacological or non-pharmacological intervention with placebo or with another therapeutic control in adult smokers with schizophrenia or schizoaffective disorder.
+Data collection and analysis Two reviewers independently assessed the eligibility and quality of trials, as well as extracted data.
 Outcome measures included smoking abstinence, reduction in the amount smoked and any change in mental state.
 We extracted abstinence and reduction data at the end of treatment and at least six months after the intervention.
 We used the most rigorous definition of abstinence or reduction and biochemically validated data where available.
-Any reported adverse events were noted.
-Where appropriate, we pooled data using a random effects model.
-Main results We included 21 trials (11 trials of smoking cessation; four trials of smoking reduction; one trial for relapse prevention; five trials reported smoking outcomes for interventions aimed at other purposes).
-Seven trials compared bupropion with placebo; meta-analysis showed that smoking cessation rates after bupropion were significantly higher than placebo at the end of treatment (seven trials, N= 340; risk ratio [RR] 2.84; 95% confidence interval [CI] 1.61 to 4.99) and after six months (five trials, N=214, RR 2.78; 95% CI 1.02 to 7.58).
-Expired carbon monoxide (CO) level and the number of cigarettes smoked daily were significantly lower with bupropion at the end of therapy but not after six months.
-There were no significant differences in positive, negative and depressive symptoms between bupropion and placebo group.
-There was no report of major adverse event such as seizures with bupropion.
-Contingent reinforcement (CR) with money may increase smoking abstinence rates and reduce the level of smoking in patients with schizophrenia.
-However, it is uncertain whether these benefits are maintained in the longer term.
+We noted any reported adverse events.
+Where appropriate, we pooled data using a random-effects model.
+Main results We included 34 trials (16 trials of cessation; nine trials of reduction; one trial of relapse prevention; eight trials that reported smoking outcomes for interventions aimed at other purposes).
+Seven trials compared bupropion with placebo; meta-analysis showed that cessation rates after bupropion were significantly higher than placebo at the end of treatment (seven trials, N = 340; risk ratio [RR] 3.03; 95% confidence interval [CI] 1.69 to 5.42) and after six months (five trials, N = 214, RR 2.78; 95% CI 1.02 to 7.58).
+There were no significant differences in positive, negative and depressive symptoms between bupropion and placebo groups.
+There were no reports of major adverse events such as seizures with bupropion.
+Smoking cessation rates after varenicline were significantly higher than placebo, at the end of treatment (2 trials, N = 137; RR 4.74, 95% CI 1.34 to 16.71).
+Only one trial reported follow-up at six months and the CIs were too wide to provide evidence of a sustained effect (one trial, N = 128, RR 5.06, 95% CI 0.67 to 38.24).
+There were no significant differences in psychiatric symptoms between the varenicline and placebo groups.
+Nevertheless, there were reports of suicidal ideation and behaviours from two people on varenicline.
+Two studies reported that contingent reinforcement (CR) with money may increase smoking abstinence rates and reduce the level of smoking in patients with schizophrenia.
+However, it is uncertain whether these benefits can be maintained in the longer term.
 There was no evidence of benefit for the few trials of other pharmacological therapies (including nicotine replacement therapy (NRT)) and psychosocial interventions in helping smokers with schizophrenia to quit or reduce smoking.
-Authors' conclusions Bupropion increases smoking abstinence rates in smokers with schizophrenia, without jeopardising their mental state.
-Bupropion may also reduce the amount these patients smoke.
-CR may help this group of patients to quit and reduce smoking.
-We failed to find convincing evidence that other interventions have a beneficial effect on smoking behaviour in schizophrenia.
+Authors' conclusions Bupropion increases smoking abstinence rates in smokers with schizophrenia, without jeopardizing their mental state.
+Varenicline may also improve smoking cessation rates in schizophrenia, but its possible psychiatric adverse effects cannot be ruled out.
+CR may help this group of patients to quit and reduce smoking in the short term.
+We failed to find convincing evidence that other interventions have a beneficial effect on smoking in schizophrenia.